MassarwaGames/byte_breakers/game files 3d compressed/ByteBreakers3D/README.md

 - **🎵 Audio Enhancements**:
   - Background music for an immersive experience.
   - Success and failure audio cues for feedback.

+  - - **Life System**:
+  - Start with 3 hearts.
+  - Lose a heart on invalid commands.
+  - Transition to a **Game Over Scene** after losing all lives.

+- **Dynamic Score System**:
+  - Start with 0 points.
+  - Gain 100 points for every successful terminal command.

+- **Audio and Feedback**:
+  - Collectibles play sounds and display welcome messages.
+  - Background music enhances the **Game Over Scene**.

 ---